-Despite the importance of the work, Intercompany Reconciliation is the pain in the neck to most companies.
-The process takes so much time, effort, and is very labour intensive.
+Despite the importance of the work, Intercompany Reconciliation is a pain in the neck for most companies.
+The process takes so much time, and effort, and is very labour-intensive.
 Not to mention, only senior accountants can meet up to standards to do the job.

-It is no surprise how Deloitte calls it “the mess under the bed”, while most experts agree that the work needs to be taken care of with extra cautions – as it can cause major issues to the finance team.
+It is no surprise how Deloitte calls it “the mess under the bed”, while most experts agree that the work needs to be taken care of with extra caution – as it can cause major issues for the finance team.

 Many companies try to apply very complex solutions, such as ERP systems for core functions, but they do not have the necessary specialised skills to serve intercompany transaction management and reconciliation.

-Moreover, these companies don’t understand that in order to change, it is not only about the automation but also the way to do the process as well as the people who do it.
-These misunderstanding can lead to disarrays and leave the business stuck in the mess unresolved.
+Moreover, these companies don’t understand that in order to change, it is not only about automation but also the way to do the process as well as the people who do it.
+These misunderstandings can lead to disarrays and leave the business stuck in the mess unresolved.

 The solutions to improve intercompany reconciliation